arcanefoam/mde-listings/README.md

 Optionally, also copy the default dialect definitions.

 ## Refreshing latex database
-After isntalation you need to refresh your database.
+After instalation you need to refresh your database.

 ###For Windows (assuming your TeX distribution is MiKTeX):